 The temperatures outside tell us that fall isn’t quite here, but allergy seasons do not exactly follow the calendar.
-You might not be feeling your allergy symptoms yet, but if you want to enjoy this beautiful season you will want to start preparing in advance.
+If you experience allergy symptoms this time of year, learn more about what is causing them and what you can do to enjoy this beautiful season in the southeast.

-Taking allergy medications prior to peak pollen season can prevent the inflammation that causes your symptoms.
-By pretreating, you may lessen the effects of seasonal allergic rhinitis (or hay fever) which can include sneezing, running nose, nasal congestion, headaches, itchy/irritated eyes, and scratchy throat.
-Fall pollens can also aggravate asthma symptoms like coughing and wheezing.
+If you are a fall allergy sufferer, taking allergy medications prior to peak season can prevent the inflammation that causes your symptoms.
+By pre-treating, you may lessen the effects of seasonal allergic rhinitis (or hay fever) which can include sneezing, running nose, nasal congestion, headaches, itchy/irritated eyes, and scratchy throat.
+Fall pollens and molds can also aggravate asthma symptoms like coughing and wheezing.

 Speak with your Atlanta Allergy & Asthma physician about a management program, including which medications and when to begin treatment for your specific allergic triggers.